Kidaptive

-Kidaptive is a Silicon Valley-based developer of educational technology.
+Kidaptive is a Silicon Valley–based developer of educational technology.
 Kidaptive's core product is an adaptive-learning platform, which powers a variety of learning domains including two Kidaptive-created apps for early learning.
 Kidaptive was founded by P.J.
 Gunsagar (co-founder of Prana Studios) and Dylan Arena (Stanford University Learning Scientist).
 The creative director for Kidaptive's Leo's Pad series is Dan Danko, who has worked on numerous children's television shows such as Rugrats and Fresh Beat Band.

 Investors in the startup include Formation 8, Stanford University, Cambridge University, Menlo Investors, Prana Holdings, New Schools Venture Fund, Veddis Ventures, CrunchFund, and VKRM Ventures.

+KidAptive was bought out by McGraw Hill in March 2021, with all KidAptive employees brought into McGraw Hill.

 Products

 The company's technology is created with the guidance of professional educators, including two Stanford University Professors of Education, Dan Schwartz and Ed Haertel.

 Adaptive Learning Platform (ALP)

 Kidaptive's ALP is a Big Data platform that combines information from multiple learning contexts (digital & physical) to create a psychometric profile of each learner.